segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/mobile.md

 ## Track on Mobile

-Whene you call `track`, Segment sends an Adobe `trackAction` event, and passes your event nameand any properties you mapped to Adobe, as context data values.
+When you call `track`, Segment sends an Adobe `trackAction` event, and passes your event name and any properties you mapped to Adobe, as context data values.
 The snippets below show what Segment does with this information, for iOS and Android.

 {% codeexample %}